makerdao/governance-manual/core-units/core-units.md

 Each active Core Unit consists of at least three active subproposals (i.e., subproposals that have not been superseded by other subproposals):
 * A *mandate* subproposal (see [MIP39](https://mips.makerdao.com/mips/details/MIP39)) that lays out the objectives and directions that a given Core Unit is responsible for fulfilling.
-* Executing these objectives usually requires funding, which is requested via *budget* subproposals (see [MIP40](https://mips.makerdao.com/mips/details/MIP40)).
+* A *budget* subproposal (see [MIP40](https://mips.makerdao.com/mips/details/MIP40)), to request the funding to meet these objectives.
-* *Facilitator* subproposals (see [MIP41](https://mips.makerdao.com/mips/details/MIP41)) establish individuals as official points of contact and parties responsible for the Core Unit fulfilling its mandate.
+* A *Facilitator* subproposal (see [MIP41](https://mips.makerdao.com/mips/details/MIP41)) that establishes individuals as official points of contact and parties responsible for the Core Unit fulfilling its mandate.

 > The concept of Core Unit is defined in a MIP Set called *The Core Unit Operating Model*, also known as the *The Core Unit Framework*.
 This MIP Set comprises [MIP38](https://mips.makerdao.com/mips/details/MIP38), [MIP39](https://mips.makerdao.com/mips/details/MIP39), [MIP40](https://mips.makerdao.com/mips/details/MIP40), and [MIP41](https://mips.makerdao.com/mips/details/MIP41); jointly, these MIPs define the abstract Core Unit structure.